 Such a framework can include communication processes, risk controls and governance practices for maintaining compliance.
 The framework should also specify which compliance processes overlap to help eliminate redundancies.

-Regulations have rapidly increased in recent years.
-For example, the General Data Protection Regulation (GDPR) was accepted by the European Union in 2016 and went into effect in 2018.
-The California Consumer Privacy Act (CCPA) went into effect on January 1, 2020, creating state-level regulations that organizations must comply with in addition to other existing federal data privacy regulations.
+Regulations have increased over the years.
+For example, the European Union's General Data Protection Regulation (GDPR) went into effect in 2018.
+The California Consumer Privacy Act (CCPA) went into effect in 2020, creating state-level regulations that organizations must comply with in addition to other existing federal data privacy regulations.